 ALS of Nevada Monthly Multi-Disciplinary Clinics

-Free clinics are held in Reno and Las Vegas with a neurologist, respiratory therapist, occupational therapist, speech language pathologist, dietitian, social worker, and a representative from ALS of Nevada at the clinic.
+One monthly free clinic is held in Reno and two in different locations in Las Vegas with a neurologist, respiratory therapist, occupational therapist, speech language pathologist, dietitian, social worker, and a representative from ALS of Nevada at each clinic.
 All Nevada patients are eligible to attend and are scheduled every 3-6 months depending on their rate of progression.

 ALS of Nevada has arranged with local emergency response teams to incorporate pertinent information to appear on their dispatch screens should you dial 911 from your home.
 Registration forms available in our office.
 This information includes such items as: